logsem/aneris/README.md

 changes.
 However, it does not apply the changes.
 To apply the submodule updates you need to run

-    git submodule update --init --recursive
+    git submodule update --recursive --remote

-or alternatively run `git pull` with the `--recurse-submodules` flag to automate the process.
 Remember to commit submodule updates to the repository.

 ## Directory structure